Basis-Theory/basistheory-integration-guides/collections/guides/tokenize_customer_data_in_browser/index.md

 # Want to see how you can own the encryption for this data?
 {: .no_toc }

-Check out our guides for [Own encryption client side](https://guides.basistheory.com/own-encryption-client-side) and [Own encryption server side](https://guides.basistheory.com/own-encryption-server-side) to learn how to encrypt the data yourself, so Basis Theory isn't able to see your data.
+Check out our guides for [Own browser encryption](/guides/own-browser-encryption) and [Own your encryption keys](/guides/own-your-encrypt-keys) to learn how to encrypt the data yourself, so Basis Theory isn't able to see your data.